Declared victory over the plastic bag with more than 65% of Bay Area residents living in a community that has banned plastic bags.

 Published Greening the Bay: Financing Wetland Restoration in San Francisco Bay, a report presenting the case for a vibrant, healthy Bay ecosystem and recommendations to achieve it.

-Save The Bay's Watershed Education Program reached its ten-year anniversary, educating over 50,000 students from all nine area counties about the Bay and on the Bay.
+Save The Bay's Watershed Education Program marked 10 years of educating over 50,000 students from all nine area counties about the Bay.

 Placed thought-provoking pollution prevention advertisements on public transit, educating tens of thousands Bay Area residents about how to reduce their impact on the Bay.